Vietnam Historical Trip. Day 1-2: Ho Chi Minh City

 Communication barriers left us with the fruits puzzled

-A typical scene along the river while we set sailed to the next stop.
+A typical scene along the river while we set sail to the next stop.

 A quick detour to the Vietnamese coffee shop